-If a claim has been made against you for a motor accident, the first thing you should do is to report to your insurer.
-This occurs if you have received any documents from the lawyers of the other party involved in the accident, be it in the form of a letter of demand, writ of summons, offers of composition or notices of proceedings.
-The documents should also be handed over to your insurer.
-Do not admit liability or make any payment without the written consent of your insurer.
+If a claim has been made against you for a motor accident in Singapore, the first thing you should do is to report it to your insurer.
+You will know if a claim has been made against you if you receive any documents from the lawyers of the other party involved in the accident, be it in the form of a letter of demand, originating claim (previously known as a “writ of summons”), offers of composition or notices of proceedings.
+Such documents should also be handed over to your insurer.
+Do not admit liability or make any payment without your insurer’s written consent.

 If your insurers repudiate liability for whatever reason, you may want to engage your own lawyer to handle the case.
 One common reason for repudiation is if you were driving under the influence of alcohol when the accident occurred.
 We have a list of experienced lawyers available at hand to advise you on your case.
-You will then have to bear the costs of engaging a lawyer.
+However, you will have to bear the costs of engaging a lawyer yourself.

 1. Contributory negligence

-For this defence to succeed, it must be shown that the injured party (Plaintiff) did not take reasonable care of himself and hence contributed, by his want of care, to his own injury.
+For this defence to succeed, it must be shown that the injured party (i.e. the “claimant”, previously also known as the “plaintiff”) did not take reasonable care of himself and hence contributed, by his want of care, to his own injury.
 A person may be contributorily negligent if he/she ought to have reasonably foreseen that the failure to act prudently could result in harm to him/herself.

-For example, if the Plaintiff was jaywalking and was knocked down by the Defendant who was speeding, the bulk of the blame would lie in the Defendant in not abiding by the speed limit.
-However, the Plaintiff would be contributorily negligent by not looking out for vehicles and taking care when crossing the road.
+For example, if the claimant was jaywalking and was knocked down by the defendant who had been speeding, the bulk of the blame would lie in the defendant in not abiding by the speed limit.
+However, the claimant would be contributorily negligent by not looking out for vehicles and taking care when crossing the road.

 2. Agony of the moment

 This defence would assist a driver who, though he/she struck someone or something, can still be considered to have acted reasonably considering the surrounding circumstances.
-For example, where a person collides with another vehicle as he/she was forced to apply the brakes suddenly, or swerved to avoid hitting something else, he/she may be considered to have acted in the agony of the moment.
+For example, where a person collides with another vehicle as he/she had been forced to apply the brakes suddenly, or swerve to avoid hitting something else, he/she may be considered to have acted in the agony of the moment.